Diffraction of singularities for the wave equation on manifolds with corners: Geometry: metric and Laplacian

-Let $\Diffes{*}(X)$ denote the filtered algebra of operators on $\CI(X)$ generated by those vector fields that are tangent to the fibers of the front face $\efspace$ produce by the blow up; $xD_x,$ $xD_{y_j},$ $D_{z_j}$ form a local coordinate basis of these vector fields.
+Let $\Diffes{*}(X)$ denote the filtered algebra of operators on $\CI(X)$ \nomenclature[D]{$\Diffes{*}(X)$}{Edge-smooth differential operators} generated by those vector fields that are tangent to the fibers of the front face $\efspace$ produced by the blow up; $xD_x,$ $xD_{y_j},$ $D_{z_j}$ form a local coordinate basis of these vector fields.
 See \S\ref{section:edgebgeom} and \S\ref{section:Diff-Psi} for further explanation of this algebra and of our terminology.
 The same definition leads to the algebra of operators $\Diffes{*}(M)$ on $\CI(M)$ with local generating basis $xD_t,$ $xD_x,$ $xD_{y_j},$ $D_{z_j}.$

 \begin{lemma} The Laplace operator $\Lap\in x^{-2}\Diffes{2}(X)$ on $X$ is of the form

 where $\Lap_Z$ is the Laplace operator in $Z$ with respect to the metric $h$ (and hence depends parametrically on $x$ and $y)$ and $\Lap_{\cornX}$ is the Laplacian on $\cornX$ with respect to the metric $k.$ \end{lemma}